revaturelabs/interviewquestions/Python/Python-Datatypes/String.md

 <details><summary> <b>Explanation</b> </summary>

-- If we want to count total number of upper case and lower case in the given string we can use `isupper()` and `islower()` method.
+- If we want to count total number of upper case and lower case in the given string, we can use `isupper()` and `islower()` method.

 </details>
 </details>

 ---

-11.What will be the output of the following code?
+11.What is the output of the following code?

 ```python
 input_string ="Consultancy"